Meet the Committee

 Contact: courses@bvma.org.uk

-Paul Fremantle is studying bowed instrument making including Viols and Baroque violin family instruments at West Dean College.
-Paul also studied Violin making at Merton College for one year.
+Paul Fremantle makes historical bowed instruments including Viols and Baroque Violins.
+Paul recently completed a BA in historically informed instrument making at West Dean College.
 Before that, Paul was an entrepreneur in the software industry.

 Tibor.jpeg